 AAA Editor Notes

 Grouse Mountain is at 6400 Nancy Greene Way.
-Step into a gondola on The Skyride, an aerial tramway, for a one-mile ride over Grouse Mountain's lofty Douglas firs to the mountaintop where, from a height of 1,100 metres (4,100 ft.), you'll see a breathtaking panorama of downtown Vancouver.
+Step into The Skyride, an aerial tramway, for a 1.6-kilometre (1-mi.) ride over Grouse Mountain's lofty Douglas firs to the mountaintop where, from a height of 1,100 metres (4,100 ft.), you'll see a breathtaking panorama of downtown Vancouver.
 On clear nights, gaze at the city's floodlit buildings and twinkling lights reflected in the harbor.

-Crowd-pleasing winter activities include skiing, snowshoeing, snowboarding, ice skating and sleigh rides.
-In the summer, take in a helicopter tour; a 45-minute lumberjack show; a Birds in Motion demonstration featuring free-flying birds of prey; and guided or self-guiding interpretive walks that inform about area flora, fauna and geology.
-Sports events and shows take place year-round.
-An aerial tramway operates all year to the chalet.
+Crowd-pleasing winter activities include skiing, snowshoeing, snowboarding, ice skating, sleigh rides, a Sliding Zone and Light Walk.
+In the summer, take in a helicopter tour, paragliding, ziplining and disc golf; a 45-minute lumberjack show; a Birds in Motion demonstration featuring free-flying birds of prey; and guided or self-guiding interpretive walks that inform about area flora, fauna and geology.

 Complimentary bus service from Canada Place to Grouse Mountain is available with purchase of Experience ticket.